 All I thought you could want from life as an adult is money.
 I mean, what else was there?
 Happiness is a given, so that only leaves that sweet, sweet moolah, right?
 I wanted to be a lawyer, because I knew they were smart and rich.
 Life as an adult was all about the money.

 Then halfway into my sixteenth year as a member of the human race, I found myself flat on my face in a pile of misery.
 It was gone.
 My life literally changed when my happiness was taken away from me and instead replaced with intense yearning, desperation, and an overall sense of total futility.
-I had fallen in love for the first time in my life and it came at me like a wrecking ball through a styrofoam wall.
+I had fallen in love for real for the first time in my life and it came at me like a wrecking ball through a styrofoam wall.
 Cupid put his heavy boot – big feet for such a little guy – on my neck and held my face down in the mud as I gurgled on my hopes and dreams.
 It was my first time, but he didn’t think it appropriate to be gentle.
 Full-blown savage, that guy.

 I have fallen in love more times than I can count and often in less time than it takes me to blink.
 I’ve always had a romanticized view on life and there have been countless girls who I knew within seconds of just seeing them for the first time that I just had to find a way to run off into the sunset with them.
 But at sixteen, there was nothing romantic about what was going on.
 It was just brutal, it was like my heart went into overdrive and save for pulling it out of my chest, there was nothing that could stop it.
 Now all the happiness I had was crushed under the beauty of her smile, her mesmerizing hair, Christ, did you see her eyes, is she even… There is no way she is of this world, my god, what is… is that her voice?!
 It’s like angels playing sonnets in my ears, can you… Do you not hear it?! – I was a goner.